isotaka134/Cloudflare-Detection-IP-Resolver/README.md

 # Cloudflare Detection & IP Resolver

 ## Overview
-This Metasploit auxiliary module scans a list of domains, resolves their IP addresses, and detects whether Cloudflare protects them.
+This auxiliary module scans a list of domains, resolves their IP addresses, and detects whether Cloudflare protects them.

 ## Features
 - Reads a list of domains from a file